To see the other types of publications on this topic, follow the link: Personal construct theory.

 Abstract:

 Personal construct theory has provided a model of psychosocial functioning in the elderly.
 This model analyzes the changing events construed by the elderly, the content of their constructs, the forms of their construing, and the outcomes of these changes for them.
 Personal construct theory has also provided a model of psychotherapy, describing the roles of the client and therapist, as well as the therapeutic relationship between them.
 This model has identified the major therapeutic movements that can occur for elderly clients.
-The two models and the therapeutic movements are illustrated here in a case study.
+The two models and the therapeutic movements are illustrated here i

 APA, Harvard, Vancouver, ISO, and other styles